able8/translate-docs/docs/tr-42-log-without-losing-context.md

 ##  问题

 In your application, you want all flows of execution to be covered with log statements.
 That way, if something were to go wrong, you can be able to [trace](https://www.komu.engineer/blogs/timescaledb/timescaledb-for-logs#Opinion3) at which point the flow broke at.
 However, this presents a problem; if your application has lots of traffic, then the amount of logs it generates are going to be gigantic.
-This in itself is not a problem, were it not for the fact that you are using a logging as a service provider and [they](https://www.datadoghq.com/pricing/)all [charge](https:/ /www.loggly.com/plans-and-pricing/) an [arm](https://www.honeycomb.io/pricing/)and a [leg](https://www.sumologic.com/pricing/ ) for every log event.
+This in itself is not a problem, were it not for the fact that you are using a logging as a service provider and [they](https://www.datadoghq.com/pricing/) all [charge](https:/ /www.loggly.com/plans-and-pricing/) an [arm](https://www.honeycomb.io/pricing/) and a [leg](https://www.sumologic.com/pricing/ ) for every log event.
 Some of the pricing models are so inscrutable, that the logging service providers offer calculators ( [here](https://calculator.aws/),[here](https://cloud.google.com/products/calculator), [etc](https://azure.microsoft.com/en-us/pricing/calculator/)) to try and help you figure out what should ideally have been kindergaten arithmetic.

 在您的应用程序中，您希望日志语句涵盖所有执行流程。这样，如果出现问题，您可以 [trace](https://www.komu.engineer/blogs/timescaledb/timescaledb-for-logs#Opinion3) 流在此时中断。